tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-300-longest-increasing-subsequence.md

 Once organized, the number of piles is equal to the length of our longest increasing subsequence![^1]

 Now that we have this very simple, efficient algorithm, we just need to code it up.
 To make this simpler, I'm borrowing the answer to [35.
 Search Insert Position](/coding-questions/leetcode-035-search-insert-position/), in which we wrote a binary search algorithm that returns not just the location of a target in an array, but also the location _it would have had_ if it had been in the array.
-This will help us place our new values into the correct pile efficiently, since the array of nums could be quite long and an $O(n)$ search through our piles with each iteration could get expensive.[^2]
+This will help us place our new values into the correct pile efficiently, since the array of nums could be quite long and an $$O(n)$$ search through our piles with each iteration could get expensive.[^2]

 ```typescript
 function lengthOfLIS(nums: number[]): number {